GuruMaps/iOSManual/03-settings.md

 #### Offline maps

 Vector map source is set by default.
-Once you’ve downloaded the map \(**internet connection required**\), it will be available offline.
+Once you’ve downloaded the map \(**Internet connection required**\), it will be available offline.
 Vector maps are detailed, smooth, fast and provide high quality image rendered in real time on the device.
 It takes up less storage space than raster maps.

 Read also: [Vector Maps Settings](/01-launching-the-application.md#interfaceOverview).